seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/README.md

 * WooCommerce 2.3 or newer.
 * WooCommerce Subscriptions v2.0 or newer.
 * WooCommerce Subscribe All the Things v1.1.0 or newer.
-* A staging or test site, I do not recommend using this on live sites yet.
-* A sense of adventure as the codebase is still beta.

 ### Installation